 When to see a doctor

-Make an appointment with your doctor if you have jaundice, which has many possible causes.
+Make an appointment with your health care provider if you have jaundice, which has many possible causes.

-An abnormal gene you inherit from your parents causes Gilbert's syndrome.
-The gene normally controls an enzyme that helps break down bilirubin in your liver.
+Gilbert syndrome is caused by a modified gene you inherit from your parents.
+This gene usually controls an enzyme that helps break down bilirubin in your liver.
 When you have an ineffective gene, your blood contains excess amounts of bilirubin because your body doesn't produce enough of the enzyme.

 Bilirubin is a yellowish pigment made when your body breaks down old red blood cells.
 Bilirubin travels through your bloodstream to the liver, where the enzyme breaks down the pigment and removes it from the bloodstream.